ajiways/create-component-cli/readme.md

 "--props" or "-p" - Include props interface into component file.
 (Can be used only with TSX)
 "--no-index" or "-n" - Disable index file in main components' directory that contains more comfortable imports and exports for your components.
 "--folder=%NAME%" or "-f %NAME%" - Add nested folder to your components' directory.
+"--use-cn" or "-ucn" - Include classnames import into your main component file.
 ```

 ### For example: